Why Swaddles Are Essential for Infant Sleep Conditioning

 • Offers a sense of “containment” that babies instinctively crave

-This familiar feeling makes it easier for newborns to drift into sleep and stay asleep longer—an essential piece of sleep conditioning in the early months.
+This familiar feeling makes it easier for newborns to drift into sleep and stay asleep longer.
+An essential piece of sleep conditioning in the early months.

 Swaddles Reduce the Startle Reflex (Moro Reflex)

-One of the most common reasons newborns wake unexpectedly is the Moro Reflex—an involuntary startle reaction where the baby’s arms fling out suddenly.
 This reflex is normal and healthy, but it’s also disruptive.
 A baby may be perfectly asleep, only to wake themselves moments later.

 Swaddles significantly reduce the impact of that reflex by gently securing the baby’s arms and minimizing the abrupt movements that lead to sudden wake-ups.
 Practically, this means: